rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 - Backlight
 - Aspect Ratio
 - Dimming Modes
+- Notify Video Format Change
+- Notify Video Resolution Change
+- Notify Video FrameRate Change
+- Notify Video Content Change

-There are other platform specific Picture Quality settings that can be managed by this interface such as:
+There are other platform specific Picture Quality settings that can be managed by this interface :

 - CMS
 - Dolby Vision